daoudmerchant/memory-game/README.md

 ### Improve transition logic

-For now I just use fading in and out and `setTimeout` to stop image pop-in on load.
+For now I just use fading in and out and `setTimeout` to mitigate image pop-in on load, which is still a problem (I could probably mitigate it further by tweaking my timeout delays, but this seems like putting a fresh coat of paint on a broken cart).
 Ideally each image should have something like `onLoad={props.reportLoad}` which only sets opacity to 1 on success, but I was getting random fires on the function when I tried it.
-Again, I'd need to fully understand how React works to debug, so I decided to put a pin in this until I'm more experienced.
+Again, I'd need to fully understand how React works to debug, so I decided to put a pin in this until I'm more experienced and accept that it's a side effect of having chosen a large pool of pictures.

 ### Improve user experience